 In today’s basketball, players move with such speed that it’s easy to bowl an opposing player over.
 In fact, this happens a lot.
 This causes a foul on the striking team.
 The restricted area’s purpose is to stop defending players from standing under the basket.
 Defender hope to draw a foul when the offense is making their way for a lay-up.

 Professional basketball added the restricted area arc in 1997.
 The restricted area is in “the paint” just underneath the basket.
 The NBA restricted area is a 4-toot half circle underneath the basket.
 NCAA regulations have the restricted area at a 3-foot radius.

 The key, or “paint”, is the rectangular area underneath the free throw line.
 This is the area where players alternately line up during free throws.
 The term “key” refers to the originally 6-foot-wide area underneath the 12-foot diameter free throw circle.
 This looked like a key-hole from a birds-eye view.

 Due to the narrow 6-foot-wide key it was easy for a large center player to dominate beneath the goal.
-For this reason the key-area was widened to 12 feet starting in the 1951–52 NBA season.
+For this reason the key-area moved to 12 feet wide starting in the 1951–52 NBA season.
 Professional “bigs” remained dominate and forced the NBA to widen the key again in the ’64-’65 NBA season.